Ficool

 "Maybe that's the point."

-Something in him broke open at that.
-Just a flicker.
+Something in him broke open at that and a flicker of longing slipped through his mask.

 His voice, when it came, was nearly a whisper.